DVLA Logbook – V5C

 My Logbook Has Not Arrived – What Should I Do?

-The DVLA advises that the standard log book arrival time can be up to six weeks from your request – however, if your log book hasn’t arrived during this time, you are recommended to contact the department directly via the helpline on 0843 903 3770 or via the DVLA’s online email system available via their website.
+The DVLA advises that the standard log book arrival time can be up to six weeks from your request – however, if your log book hasn’t arrived during this time, you are recommended to contact the department directly via the helpline or via the DVLA’s online email system available on their website.
 Please make sure you allow for the recommended processing and log book arrival time to complete before making any further enquiries.
 From here, the team will be able to chase up your request and arrange for a replacement to be ordered.
 It is rare that such a delay – or loss of order – will occur.

 Complaints and Enquiries